mabdelmagid-sketch/DIH-X-AUC-Hackathon/README.md

 - Must be present at the root of your repository
 - Should include a clear project description and the problem it solves
 - List all features and functionalities
+- Include screenshots from your UI for different features
 - Document all technologies, frameworks, and external APIs used
 - Provide step-by-step installation instructions
 - Include usage guidelines and examples